Repatriation and reburial of human remains: Australia

 The Queensland Museum's program of returning and reburying ancestral remains which had been collected by the museum between 1870 and 1970 has been under way since the 1970s.
 As of November 2018, the museum had the remains of 660 Aboriginal and Torres Strait Islander people stored in their "secret sacred room" on the fifth floor.

 In March 2019, 37 sets of Australian Aboriginal ancestral remains were set to be returned, after the Natural History Museum in London officially gave back the remains by means of a solemn ceremony.
-The remains would be looked after by the South Australian Museum and the National Museum of Australia until such time as reburial can take place.
+The remains would be looked after by the South Australian Museum and the National Museum of Australia until such time as reburial could take place.

 In April 2019, work began to return more than 50 ancestral remains from five different German institutes, starting with a ceremony at the Five Continents Museum in Munich.

 The South Australian Museum reported in April 2019 that it had more than 4,600 Old People in storage, awaiting reburial.
-Whilst many remains had been shipped overseas by its 1890s director Edward C. Stirling, many more were the result of land clearing, construction projects or members of the public.
-With a recent change in policy at the museum, a dedicated Repatriation Officer will implement a program of repatriation.
+Whilst many remains had been shipped overseas by its 1890s director Edward C. Stirling many more were the result of land clearing, construction projects or members of the public.
+With a recent change in policy at the museum, a dedicated Repatriation Officer would implement a program of repatriation.

+A notorious South Australian case in 1903 involved the grave-robbing of Ngarrindjeri man Tommy Walker by the SA state coroner, Dr William Ramsay Smith.
+This exposed a broader, hidden trade in mainly Aboriginal human remains by medical and scientific institutions to supply UK institutions.
+Public outrage over the scandal highlighted deep cultural violations and contributed to a struggle for repatriation that would span more than a century.

 In April 2019, the skeletons of 14 Yawuru and Karajarri people which had been sold by a wealthy Broome pastoralist and pearler to a museum in Dresden in 1894 were brought home to Broome, in Western Australia.
 The remains, which had been stored in the Grassi Museum of Ethnology in Leipzig, showed signs of head wounds and malnutrition, a reflection of the poor conditions endured by Aboriginal people forced to work on the pearling boats in the 19th century.
-The Yawuru and Karajarri people are still in negotiations with the Natural History Museum in London to enable the release of the skull of the warrior known as Gwarinman.
+The Yawuru and Karajarri people were still in negotiations with the Natural History Museum in London to enable the release of the skull of the warrior known as Gwarinman.

 On 1 August 2019, the remains of 11 Kaurna people which had been returned from the UK were laid to rest at a ceremony led by elder Jeffrey Newchurch at Kingston Park Coastal Reserve, south of the city of Adelaide.